kotte-computer-electronics/batoid/README.md

 ### Wiring

-Notice the folded key at the bottom of the grid
+Notice the folded key at the bottom of the grid.

 ![Wiring Diagram](./KCE-Batoid_Wiring-Diagram.jpg)